O1ahmad/ansible-role-lotus/README.md

 #### Launch

-Running the `lotus` distributed storage network protocol service/API server in addition to the `lotus-storage-miner` storage miner agent is accomplished utilizing the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service management tool for both *archive* and *source* installations.
-Launched as background processes or daemons subject to the configuration and execution potential provided by the underlying management framework, launch of either service can be set to adhere to system administrative policies right for your environment and organization.

-_The following variables can be customized to manage the services' **systemd** [Service] unit definition and execution profile/policy:_

 `extra_run_args: <lotus-cli-options>` (**default**: `[]`)
 - list of `lotus daemon` commandline arguments to pass to the binary at runtime for customizing launch.
 Supporting full expression of `lotus daemon`'s [cli](https://gist.github.com/0x0I/53533099efcee8c87a49301e79358a0a), this variable enables the launch to be customized according to the user's specification.